kalymos/PsNee/README.md

 hardware.
 When these text strings are the same, the disc is interpreted to be authentic and from the correct region.
 Bingo!

+The The master branch is completely redesigned!

+The original doesn't have a mechanism to turn the injections off.
+It bases everything on a timer.
+After power on, it will start sending injections for some time, then turns off.
+It also doesn't know when it's required to turn on again (except for after a reset), so it gets detected by anti-mod games.

+That mechanism to know when to inject and when to turn it off.
+This is the 2 wires for SUBQ / SQCK.
+The PSX transmits the current subchannel Q data on this bus.
+It tells the console where on the disk the read head is.
+We know that the protection symbols only exist on the earliest sectors, and that anti-mod games exploit this by looking for the symbols elsewhere on the disk.
+(If they get those symbols, a modchip must be generating them.)
+So with that information, my code knows when the PSX wants to see the unlock symbols, and when it's "fake" / anti-mod.
+The chip is continously looking at that subcode bus, don't need the reset wire or any other timing hints that other modchips use.
+That makes it compatible and fully functional with all revisions of the PSX, not just the later ones.
+Also with this method, the chip knows more about the current CD.
+This allows it to not send unlock symbols for a music CD > The BIOS starts right into the CD player, instead of after a long delay with other modchips.
+This has some drawbacks though.
+It's more logic / code.
+More things to go wrong.
+The testing done so far suggests it's working fine though.
+It's not a good example anymore to demonstrate PSX security and how modchips work.